ankane/field_test/README.md

     keep_variant: true
 ```

-You can also close an experiment to new participants without declaring a winner while still recording metrics for existing participants: [master]
+You can also close an experiment to new participants without declaring a winner while still recording metrics for existing participants:

 ```yml
 experiments: